NostrDevKit/ndkit.com/docs/tutorials/coinstr-cli.md

 # Coinstr CLI
 This Coinstr CLI tutorial provides a step by step command line demo of using Coinstr to create and spend with a 2-of-2 multisignature.

-Step by step video included.
+This companion video walks through the steps of the tutorial.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jW5_6kZWuWU" frameborder="0" allowfullscreen></iframe>

 ![image](https://user-images.githubusercontent.com/32852271/227331892-d8447b4b-09be-4faf-9e05-b700350d1332.png)